Purpose

 - Comments and internal collaboration features

-These topics belong to the shell and platform telemetry layer:
+These topics belong to the shell and platform telemetry layer:- Runtime module events

 - Builder action events for auditing